Security Architecture Fit Evaluation

 Delivery model

-Clear decisions in 2-3 weeks
+Clear advisory outcomes in 2-3 weeks

 When stakeholders are responsive and core materials are available.